MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nc-webservices-ws_create_encoder_callback.md

 ### -param *createContext [in]

-                    The createContext that was specified in the <a href="https://msdn.microsoft.com/94ff7082-5cc7-46f3-8eec-d38565bbdb23">WS_CHANNEL_ENCODER</a>
-                    used during channel creation.
+The createContext that was specified in the <a href="https://msdn.microsoft.com/94ff7082-5cc7-46f3-8eec-d38565bbdb23">WS_CHANNEL_ENCODER</a>used during channel creation.

 ### -param writeCallback [in]

 The function that should be used to write the message data.
+This callback
-This callback should only be used in response to the <a href="https://msdn.microsoft.com/308e3d24-e3df-4dc8-a727-d3d8ebe8d5d4">WS_ENCODER_START_CALLBACK</a>,
+                  should only be used in response to the <a href="https://msdn.microsoft.com/308e3d24-e3df-4dc8-a727-d3d8ebe8d5d4">WS_ENCODER_START_CALLBACK</a>,
-                  <a href="https://msdn.microsoft.com/f3b191b2-a92f-491d-bd77-500e2d3b37e8">WS_ENCODER_ENCODE_CALLBACK</a> and <a href="https://msdn.microsoft.com/ab0f88f7-e2b4-48e0-9041-ac4aa66f1575">WS_ENCODER_END_CALLBACK</a>
+                  <a href="https://msdn.microsoft.com/f3b191b2-a92f-491d-bd77-500e2d3b37e8">WS_ENCODER_ENCODE_CALLBACK</a> and <a href="https://msdn.microsoft.com/ab0f88f7-e2b4-48e0-9041-ac4aa66f1575">WS_ENCODER_END_CALLBACK</a>callbacks.
-                  callbacks.

 ### -param *writeContext [in]

 The write context that should be passed to the provided <a href="https://msdn.microsoft.com/8d106ac2-226d-4e0c-8f14-8d3e17f15548">WS_WRITE_CALLBACK</a>.

 #### - **encoderContext

 Returns the encoder instance.
-This value will be passed to all of the encoder callbacks.
+This value will be
+                    passed to all of the encoder callbacks.

 ### -param *error [in, optional]

 Specifies where additional error information should be stored if the function fails.

 #### - encoderContext

 Returns the encoder instance.
-This value will be passed to all of the encoder callbacks.
+This value will be
+                    passed to all of the encoder callbacks.